 Individuals – normally, not less than disciplinary probation with possible permanent separation; educational and/or restorative program or project, counseling assessment and compliance with recommendations, and campus restitution hours.

 Organizations – normally, not less than disciplinary probation with possible suspension of official university recognition; educational/change program or project, and restorative program or project.

 Definition: Any threatening or harassing behavior directed against another individual or entity who has, in good faith, reported a potential violation of university policy or the law; or against an individual or entity involved in the student conduct or legal process (witnesses, student conduct advisors, etc.).

-First Offense - normally, not less than preliminary suspension with possible permanent separation; educational program or project; counseling assessment with compliance with recommendations; and loss of university housing.
+First Offense - normally, not less than suspension in abeyance with possible permanent separation; educational and/or restorative program or project; counseling assessment and compliance with recommendations; and loss of university housing.

 Second Offense - normally, not less than disciplinary suspension and possible permanent separation.

 This information was adapted from the Elon Student Handbook.

 It is unlawful for any student in attendance at any university, college, or school in this State to engage in hazing, or to aid or abet any other student in the commission of this offense.
 For the purposes of this section hazing is defined as follows: "to subject another student to physical injury as part of an initiation, or as a prerequisite to membership, into any organized school group, including any society, athletic team, fraternity or sorority, or other similar group."
 Any violation of this section shall constitute a Class 2 misdemeanor.